soso42/Cinema-Room-REST-Service/README.md

 # Cinema-Room-REST-Service
 This is a Jetbrains academy project, where I have created a simple Spring REST service that manages a small movie theatre.
 It's Handling HTTP requests in controllers, creates services and responds with JSON objects.
+It has only 4 endpoints.

 # About
 JetBrains Academy
 Track: Java Backend Developer
 Project: Cinema Room REST Service https://hyperskill.org/projects/189?track=12
-# Development Environment
-Java SE 16.0.2

 # Dependencies
 Project lombok